SkyJam99/MyGitProject/README.md

 File 2
 - Get user input (a, b, operator)
-- x Use switch case based on operator to call relevant function in File 1
+- x Use if / elif statement based on operator to call relevant function in File 1
 - print out result to user (a, operator, b, =, answer)
 - Add comments